Sunburn Treatment Clinic Q&A

 • Hydrate.
 When our skin is badly sunburned, there is extra fluid loss from the skin.
 Drink the proper amount of water to replace the fluids lost, and to also help cool down the skin.

 If you or someone you know has been sunburned, please visit Priority Urgent Care to be seen by a board-certified physician 7 days a week with no appointment necessary.
-We serve patients from Ellington CT, Unionville CT, East Haven CT, Cromwell CT, East Windsor CT, Somers CT, Burlington CT, Canton CT, Branford CT, New Haven CT, Middletown CT and Rocky Hill CT.
+We serve patients from Ellington CT, Unionville CT, East Haven CT, Cromwell CT, Oxford CT, Newington CT, East Windsor CT, Somers CT, Burlington CT, Canton CT, Branford CT, New Haven CT, Middletown CT, Rocky Hill CT Seymour CT, Middlebury CT, Hartford CT, Addison CT, and BEYOND!

 Additional Services You May Need